The mass hysteria over covid-19 is causing problems, even in those uninfected.

 I get it, I understand it, more than 25,000 people have died from Covid-19 worldwide, and that’s a tragic loss of life.
 By contrast, more than 125,000 had recovered, but nobody was talking about them.
 More than 115,000 had also died from seasonal flu this year, but nobody was talking about them, either.
-The focus was completely, purely and solely on the deaths from Coronavirus, and the pandemic, and how many more will die helplessly because of this microscopic thing.
+The focus was utterly, purely and solely on the deaths from Coronavirus, the pandemic, and how many more will die helplessly because of this microscopic thing.

 I get it, I really do.

 But all of this anxiety and hysteria won’t do us any good.
-Too much stress on our body and we compromise our immune systems, and then what happens to us if we get the bug?
+Too much stress on our body and we compromise our immune systems, and then what happens to us if we actually do get the bug?

 “I want to run off into the middle of nowhere, away from it all.
 Unfortunately, the police would probably also find me, arrest me and bring me back home” I laughed.
 It was half funny, and half a sad truth.

 As more and more people are falling ill and being diagnosed with Coronavirus, the epidemic feels more and more daunting.
-Earlier today. when my mother visited me to drop off some much needed supplies, she stood back a safe two metres.
-Social distancing, it seems, is now a thing, even with my own carers..
+Earlier today.
+When my mother visited me to drop off some much-needed supplies, she stood back a safe two metres.
+Social distancing, it seems, is now a thing, even with my own carers.

 All this anxiety, all in a city with still only 51 confirmed cases- about 1% of the number of cases in London so far.

 My hands themselves were sore from so much washing.
 They’re now red, dry and itchy and have tiny dermatitis spots on them.
 I pat them dry and moisturise after each wash- my hands have never felt so smooth nor smelled so floral and feminine.
 Even my fingernails had started to look more healthy!